shisotem/stanford-andrew-ng-ml-dl/s1_machine_learning_specialization/c2_advanced_learning_algorithms/w2_neural_network_training/05_multiclass_classification/readme.md

 ## Improved implementation of softmax

-- The computer has only a **finite** amount of memory to store each number, called a floating-point number in this case.
-So, depending on **how we compute** the value 2/10000, the result can have more or less numerical **round-off error**.
+- The computer has only a **finite** amount of memory to store each number, a floating-point number in this case.
+Therefore, depending on **how we compute** the value 2/10000, the result can have more or less numerical **round-off error**.

   ![alt text](resources/notes/07.png)

   ![alt text](resources/notes/08.png)

-- There's an alternative method to formulate the cost function for softmax.
-This method helps **reduce these round-off errors**, resulting in more precise calculations in TensorFlow.
+- There's an alternative method to formulate the loss function for softmax.
+This method helps **reduce round-off errors**, resulting in more precise calculations in TensorFlow.

 - First explanation using logistic regression: